JesseEmond/theoretical/merge/README.md

 I considered finding the `(n+1)`th sorted element (`(n+1)`th smallest element) in `O(N)` (by having a pointer on `xs` and one on `ys` and moving one at a time until we moved `n+1` times), which would then give us the element that belongs at the index of `y0`, call it `P` for a sort of "partition" point (at the `nth` index in the final sorted array).
 Then, I was hoping I could partition `xs` and `ys` to move the elements `<= P` to `xs`, and the ones `> P` to `ys`.

-By naively doing so, I could have two subarrays that each contained their own two sorted subarrays to merge... so no closer to solving the problem in `O(N)` than initially.
+By naively doing that, I would have two subarrays that each contained their own two sorted subarrays to merge... so no closer to solving the problem in `O(N)` than initially.

 I played with ideas to move the elements `<= P` to `xs` while ensuring that they are in a sorted order in `xs` (so solving the problem for the first `n` elements!)
 Then, if I could find a way to maintain two sorted subarrays in the elements that I move to `ys`, I could have sorted `n` elements in `O(n)` with an array of `m` elements (`N-n`) left to merge, with the same strategy that would have been `O(m)` (so `O(n+m)=O(N)`.
 However, finding a way to preserve the two sorted subarrays in `ys` while sorting the `xs` proved to be quite hard, or at least not in a way that would have been `O(n)`.